 What is a Torn Meniscus Surgery Recovery Time?

 As we stated before, recovery times vary from patient to patient, according to both the severity of the injury, as well as the type of procedure performed.
 Below, we outline what the average meniscus repair surgery recovery will look like for each of the above procedure types:

 - Knee arthroscopy repair: Generally, this requires a period of limited weight-bearing, including the use of crutches or a walker.
 We also recommend limited motion, and sometimes a knee brace.
 Generally, it takes 4 to 8 weeks to increase weight bearing and range of motion.
 Most of our SPORT patients walk without their knee brace or crutches after around 2 to 3 months.

 - Arthroscopic partial meniscectomy: Partial removals usually see shorter recovery times than meniscus repair surgery.
 We advise our patients to use crutches for a few days, and to take it easy for around 2 weeks.
 Most patients gradually increase their activity levels at their own pace if they feel no pain.

 - Arthroscopic total meniscectomy: Total removals might take as long as 4 to 6 weeks for full range of motion restoration.

 Meniscus Repair Surgery in Dallas, TX

 If you have trouble going about your daily life because of knee pain or discomfort, our experts at SPORT Orthopedics and Rehabilitation are here to help.
-We perform a variety of different joint replacements and surgeries, including knee clicking treatment and knee arthroscopy.
+We perform a variety of different joint replacements and surgeries, including knee clicking treatment, rotator cuff surgery, and knee arthroscopy.
 Don’t hesitate to reach out to our professionals, as we can’t wait to work with you to restore your quality of life.
 To schedule an appointment with us, please call 469-200-2832 today, or visit us online and fill out our online intake form.
 We look forward to working with you and guiding you through the process.